limafresh/Brushshe/README.md

 You can take a screenshot and draw on it.
 Not work on Linux with Wayland.
 ### View (beta)
 Zoom in, zoom out, reset zoom.
+### Change size
+You can change the size by cropping or scaling.

 ## Hotkeys
 + *Ctrl+Z*: undo